Dripdrop12/ipardalis/content/babies/available.md

 Females
 : $325

-I am very excited to see how this pairing works out - Alla's father (JJ) is one of my favorite Panthers.
-My hope is a couple of these guys get Jude's nostrum and some of JJ's amazing coloration.
+Alla's father (JJ) is one of my favorite Panthers.
+A couple of these guys will get Jude's nostrum and some of JJ's amazing coloration or Jude's coloration and JJ's personality!
+Can't go wrong either way.

 {{< gallery dir="/img/babies/20190709/available" />}}